Machteld van Voorne

 Machteld van Voorne (c.
-1300 - 12 March 1372) was Lady of Voorne, Monschau and Valkenburg, and burgrave of Zeeland.
+1300 - 12 March 1372) was Lady of Voorne, Monschau and Valkenburg, and burgrave of Zeeland between 1337 and 1372.
 During the Hook and Cod wars she was an important ally of Count William V of Holland.

 Family

 In 1297 Gerard van Voorne married Heilwich van Borselen.
 From this marriage were born: Willem (?-1319), Albert (?-1331), Katharina van Vornenburg (?-1366), and Machteld van Voorne.
 It is supposed that Machteld was born a few years after Gerard's marriage, i.e. about 1300.

 For a long time it seemed that Machteld would have a very traditional role as a nobleman's wife.
 She first had a brother Willem, and then a brother Albert, who were supposed to succeed to the Lordship of Voorne.

 In 1323 Machteld married the widower Dirk Loef III lord of Kervenheim en Oedt.
 He is often known as Count of Hülchrath, but had sold this domain in 1322, and soon styled himself only as Lord of Kervenheim and Oedt (near Grefrath).
 It is supposed that Dirk and Machteld took up residence at Uda Castle in Oedt.
 In general Dirk Loef III was very unsuccessful in his finances, he died in 1332.